healthitdawg/PromptForge/README.md

 4. Launch from Applications or Launchpad

 ### Windows
-1. Download `PromptForge Setup 1.0.0.exe` (choose x64 or ARM64 version)
+1. Download `PromptForge Setup 1.0.0.exe`
 2. Run the installer
 3. Follow the installation wizard
 4. Launch from Start Menu or Desktop shortcut